zephyrchien/proxy-redirect/README.md

 [mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [mit-url]: https://github.com/zephyrchien/proxy-redirect/blob/master/LICENSE

-This tiny tool binds to a specific port and redirects traffics to other different ports, make it possible to support multiple protocols on one port.
+This tiny tool listen on a specific port and redirects traffics to other different ports, making it possible to support multiple protocols on one port.

 ## Usage
 ```shell